-In any case, the new users will be prompted to create an account with Krystal, and doing so will require them to fill out a form with their personal information, payment details, and a password.
+New users are prompted to create an account with Krystal, which requires a form to be filled out that includes personal information, payment details, and a password.

-Your account will be set up in an instant, as they promised.
-Besides being nice-looking, Onyx is a fully managed platform, which means there is always someone from the technical team on the watch in case you get stuck or have any questions.
+Accounts are set up in an instant, as they promised.
+We picked Onyx.
+Onyx is a fully managed plan, which means there is always someone from the technical team on the watch in case you get stuck or have any questions.

 Speed and experience

-As for uptime, Krystal guarantees 99.99% of it at all times.
+We didn't test a website that we hosted on Krystal but we did the next best thing.
+We tested the Krystal website itself.
+Undoubtedly, this will be hosted on Krystal and quite important for them.
+If there's any issue on this site, not much can be said for what you host on them.
+As for uptime, Krystal guarantees 99.99% at all times.
 After getting UptimeRobot to monitor their main site for two weeks without a break, we got a glimpse of what you can expect to get while hosting with Krystal, and that is exactly what they promised.
 During our test, not a single second of downtime was recorded whatsoever and no major oscillations in response time to boot, which paints a picture of pretty presentable performance.

 Seeking support on Krystal’s main site will give you a few options including opening a support ticket, starting a live chat, giving them a ring (if you are their client), or searching through the knowledgebase.
 The ticketing system is available round-the-clock but you can expect to get a reply every day from 6 AM till midnight.
 The same hours apply for the live chat, while telephone support can be reached Monday to Friday from 9 AM to 8 PM.
 However, if you’ve opted for one of their premium packages, emergency phone support will be available for you 24/7.

-Krystal’s knowledgebase is the first and the best self-help option you’ll find on the official site.
+Krystal provides a knowledgebase on the official site to help you find the best self-help option.
 It compiles over 300 easy-to-follow how-tos divided into 18 interconnected categories.
-At the end of each article, users are welcomed to leave a grade with a fitting emoticon (charmed, confused, or a disappointed one).
+At the end of each article, users are welcomed to leave a grade with a fitting emoji (charmed, confused, or a disappointed).
 As for our impression, we were pretty much charmed with everything we saw there.

-If you are looking for a eco-friendly host with a similar scope of cloud-based products as Krystal’s, but with data centers across four continents, SiteGround might be a good pick.
-The hosts are remarkably similar in terms of pricing and features, however, Krystal comes a bit stronger when it comes to customer support, while SiteGround scores with its worldwide infrastructure.
+If you are looking for an eco-friendly host with a similar scope of cloud-based products as Krystal’s, but with data centers across four continents, SiteGround might be a good pick.
+The hosts are remarkably similar in terms of pricing and features, however, SiteGround has the edge with its worldwide infrastructure.

 Like Krystal, GreenGeeks is a likable beginner-friendly host that cares about the environment.
 However, since it offers data center locations in the USA and Canada (in addition to Europe), it may be more attractive to the wider audience.